Diocese of Santa Rosa in California: 1850 to 1900

-1962 to 1987
+1900 to 1987

+The Sisters of St. Joseph of Orange in 1912 travelled from Missouri to Eureka to start a school.
+During the Spanish Influenza epidemic in 1918, they traveled all over the community helping the sick.
+Community leaders then asked them to open a hospital in the town.
+The religious sisters established St. Joseph Hospital in 1920.
+It is today Providence St. Joseph Hospital Eureka.St.
+Patrick's was established as a mission church in Loleta in 1925.

+In 1950, the Sisters of St. Joseph of Orange collaborated with local civic leaders to open Memorial Hospital in Santa Rosa.
+It is today Providence Santa Rosa Memorial Hospital.
+The same order in 1958 established Queen of the Valley Hospital in Napa.
+It is today Providence Queen of the Valley Medical Center.

 Pope John XXIII erected the Diocese of Santa Rosa in California on February 21, 1962, with territory from the Archdiocese of San Francisco and the Diocese of Sacramento.
-He named Monsignor Leo Maher of San Francisco as the first bishop of the new diocese.

-During his seven-year tenure as bishop, Maher established seven parishes, one mission, three high schools, four elementary schools, and several rectories and convents.
+He named Leo Maher of San Francisco as the first bishop of the new diocese.During his seven-year tenure as bishop, Maher established seven parishes, one mission, three high schools, four elementary schools, and several rectories and convents.
 He also elevated three missions to parish status and oversaw major renovations of four existing parish churches.
 Maher became bishop of the Diocese of San Diego in 1969.

 Auxiliary Bishop Mark Hurley from San Francisco was the second bishop of Santa Rosa, named by Pope Paul VI in 1969.
 Hurley established terms of office for pastors and associate pastors, opened a low-income senior residence, and created the Priests' Retirement Fund, Project Hope, and the Apostolic Endowment Fund.
 He founded the Centro Pastoral Hispano and re-dedicated Blessed Kateri Tekakwitha Mission.
 Hurley established two new parishes in his last five years as bishop, and ordained over a dozen priests and deacons in his last three years.
 Hurley retired in 1986.